 The paper styles, though, seemed to have inconsistent line weights.
 I found that the dot grid dots seemed overly large for my tiny writing.
 I mostly wanted to play connect-the-dots with these pages.
 The graph paper lines seemed much heavier and darker than the plain lined paper.
 I quite liked the color and thickness of the lined paper which is at the front of the book so when I got to the grid and dot grid I was a bit disappointed.

 Towards the back of the book was reverse grid and dot grid paper (grey with white lines) which I much preferred to the lines on the regular grid and dot grid.

 The great thing about the Matte Black Action Notebook is that its a great introduction to all the various forms that Productive Luddite offers in their Everyday Carry Notebook line.
 All the EDC line notebooks are available in ten different sizes ranging from 4×6 up to 7×10 in horizontal, vertical, square and some variations.
 There are definitely lots of options!

 With one $9.95 purchase, you have the chance to try all the form factors and determine which is your favorite.
 If you’re inclined to use some grid, some lined, some lists and so forth the Matte Black Action notebook may be the right choice for you.

-DISCLAIMER: These items were sent to me free of charge by Jet Pens and Clicky Post for the purpose of review.
+DISCLAIMER: This item was sent to me free of charge by Productive Luddite for the purpose of review.
 Please see the About page for more details.